 Try to find more than one comparison.
 This will reinforce your case.
 However, be advised that the Board has the right to increase the assessment of any property it deems undervalued based on the information presented to it.

-To assist you, information about property descriptions, assessments and sales can be found on the Assessor's page of this website.
+To assist you, information about property descriptions, assessments and sales can be found in the Assessor's database.